Making Media Better

 Publix’s 2nd annual Open House on June 29 2025

-The garden hosted market stands from resident and associated organisations such as Codetekt, CORRECTIV, Pipe Up!, Superrr Lab, and Reporters Without Borders Germany, among others.
+The garden hosted market stands from resident and associated organisations presenting their work, such as Codetekt, CORRECTIV, Pipe Up!, Superrr Lab, and Reporters Without Borders Germany, among others.
 There, a steady stream of Neukölln neighbours, friends, family, and acquaintances of Publix explored the work of the various organisations.
-An interactive program for children also took place in the garden, including a screen-printing workshop from the local newspaper Donauwelle and the Sound Mobile from the Klingendes Museum Berlin.
+There was also an interactive program for the many children among the visitors - they could design magazine covers in the screen-printing workshop of the neighbourhood newspaper Donauwelle, try out instruments at the Sound Mobile of the Klingendes Museum or tell stories with a pencil in the comic workshop of Pipe-Up!.

 Program Highlights

-To support young people navigate the current media landscape, the program incorporated a workshop on Social Media and beauty standards by author and journalist Rabea Weihser, and a discussion with editorial staff from the Jugendpresse and two local Berlin student newspapers about the influence and agenda-setting of school newspapers.
+There were also a range of offers for young people in the program, including a workshop on social media and beauty standards by author and journalist Rabea Weihser, and a discussion between the Jugendpresse and local school newspaper editors about the influence and agenda-setting of school newspapers.
 Publix also exhibited three winning photo-series from the laif foundation’s youth photography competition.
-As a celebratory end to the day, the laif foundation awarded class 8a of the Hugo Gaudig School in Tempelhof the first place prize of the youth photo competition with their series 'Gemeinsam statt Einsam' and had the chance to discuss their work on the Publix stage.
+As a celebratory end to the day, the laif foundation awarded class 8a of the Hugo Gaudig School in Tempelhof the first-place prize of the youth photo competition with their series 'Gemeinsam statt Einsam' and had the chance to discuss their work on the Publix stage.